NidhitheCoder/reactDeveloper-2020/readme.md

       - Collection Referance : add()

     2. `QuerySnapshots` :
-    - It get from the referance object using the get() method.
+      - We get a snapshotDocument object  from our documentReferance object.
+      - It allows to check if a document exists at this query using the .exists property which return a boolean value.
+      - We can also get  the actual properties on the object by calling the .data() method, which return us a JSON document object.

 - Firestore always return these objects, even if nothing exists at from that query.